KrashKartMedia/plugins-admin-bar/readme.txt

 == Screenshots ==

 1. A single site can view active and inactive plugins, add a new plugin or add popular, recommended and favorite plugins.
+Please be advised, this photo is from version 1.3.
 2. A multisite network can view network active, inactive and must use plugins.
 Can add new, popular, recommended and favorite plugins.
 Can view active single site active and inactive plugins.
+Please be advised, this photo is from version 1.3.

 == Changelog ==

 = 1.4 =

-* Added: Link to plugin editor
+* Added: Plugin quicklink to the +New drop down in WP Admin Bar.
-* Added: If a plugin was deavtived, adds recently active plugin quicklink.
-* Fixed: Few minor tweaks to the order of appearance.
+* Added: Single Site Install will now display "Recently Active" menu item if a plugin has been recently deacitvated in the allowed time frame the notice fires off.
+When plugin is Reactivated, menu item hides again.
+* Fixed: Moved Add New Popular, Recommended, and Favorites plugins to the Drop down link in +New quicklink.
+* Fixed: Menu items are only two levels deep, not three.

 = 1.3 =
 * Minor Changes.
 Just needed to escape some stuff.